 Indicator Development: Recognizing the need for improved consistency and availability of occupational disease and injury surveillance data, a workgroup of state CSTE representatives and federal occupational health professionals developed a standard set of Occupational Health Indicators (OHIs) that could be used to measure the baseline health of working populations and changes that take place over time.
 The workgroup defined a set of 20 OHIs and employment demographic measures, selected because of their importance to public health and the availability of easily obtainable statewide data in most states.
 These definitions and a standardized methodology for their calculation were compiled in a guidance document.

-For more information about the occupational health indicators, please contact Erin Simms.
+For more information about the occupational health indicators, please contact Amy Patel.
 Click here to view other occupational health activities.
 For information about a specific indicator, contact the occupational health indicators point of contact.

 Forgot your password?

 Haven't joined yet?